Cultivate a Positive Remote Work Experience

-As managers, it is now more important than ever for us to support our employees, not only to help them in their day to day tasks, but also to ensure that they feel motivated, engaged and safe during a period when many of us will be requested to remain isolated.
+As managers, it is now more important than ever for us to support our employees, create a positive remote worker employee experience.
+Not only to help them in their day-to-day tasks, but also to ensure that they feel motivated, engaged, and safe during a period when many of us will be requested to remain isolated.

 As a tightly knit global team with many members working remotely, we have shared some of our best practices below to help your company make a smooth and positive transition to the remote working model.

 Adjusting to a sudden change, particularly under alarming circumstances, can often be met with hesitation and doubt.
 One way to first inspire confidence among your organisation is to have the executive team take the first steps to remote working.
 This sends a clear signal from the top down that remote working will be the touchstone for the company going forward.

 To further overcome any hesitation and settle uncertainty, designate a small team that will coordinate and lead your remote working strategy.
 These should be employees with a history of working remotely, who should also be capable of managing distributed global teams.
 Refer to this team as the “Head of Remote” to make it clear that, should individuals need support or have questions, these are the team members to reach out to.